smartgic/ansible-role-mycroft/README.md

 #  - DEBUG
 mycroft_log_level: INFO

-# Default TTS (Text-To-Speech) to use, by default three options are available
-#  - mimic
-#  - mimic2
-#  - google
-mycroft_voice_tts: mimic2

 # Enclosure platform name
 # picroft and mycroft_mark_1 are recognized which set a little icon on home.mycroft.ai
 #  - picroft